Accessibility

 Dyslexia Software & Writing Tools: The Complete Guide (2026)

-Dyslexia affects between 5 and 10% of the population, meaning millions of adults live with this condition every day, at work, in their studies, and in their personal lives.
+Dyslexia affects around 10% of the population according to the British Dyslexia Association, with estimates ranging up to 15 to 20% in the figures cited by the International Dyslexia Association and the Yale Center for Dyslexia & Creativity.
+That means millions of adults live with this condition every day, at work, in their studies, and in their personal lives.
 Writing, which should be a communication tool, often becomes a source of stress and exhaustion.
-The right dyslexia software — specifically speech to text for dyslexia — profoundly changes this reality.
+The right dyslexia software, specifically speech to text for dyslexia, can change this reality.

 Understanding the real challenges of dyslexia in writing: why adults need help

 Dyslexia is a lasting neurological condition that affects word recognition and spelling.
-Dyslexia help for adults remains limited: studies show that 74% of dyslexic children struggling in early grades still experience difficulties in later years.
-And beyond school, the condition does not disappear.
+Dyslexia help for adults remains limited: difficulties that appear in early schooling often persist into adulthood, and beyond school the condition does not disappear.

 Why voice typing for dyslexia is particularly well-suited